 Places of worship are some of the most demanding environments for audio-visual systems.
 Not only do performance requirements fluctuate constantly — a sermon in the morning, a contemporary rock service in the afternoon, a Skype with missionaries in Africa at night — but so too do operator abilities.

-For smaller worship spaces, the scheduling preset capability of Centro allows integrators to set specific settings for routine worship services — such as auto-mix three microphones for the Saturday 8AM service, whilst opting to route control over to NeuPanel’s interactive Touch 7 touch-screen for the larger 10AM worship.
+Where there is a requirement for user control, NeuPanel’s Touch SM7 SII touchscreen permits easy-to-understand GUI commands.
 NeuPanel Mini Series wall-plates additionally provide a low-cost way to give individual spaces and zones the ability to tailor sound to their needs, without sticking to the one-size-fits-all mould.
 From standalone to fully immersive, Xilica’s products provide a level of command that’s totally customisable to your worship space.

 Finally, remote I/O solutions such as the Rio range give the ability to plug-and-play BYOD over Dante — suitable for Skype feeds and video playback, outputs to Dante loudspeakers in overflow rooms, external broadcast vehicles for megachurches, and even providing audio to church barbecues.
 In HoW, the key word is flexibility — and with that, Xilica has you covered.